sharpsports/assessments/README.md

 - `segment`: This represents the specific half, quarter, or other specific segment of the event that the bet is based on.
 This is null if the bet is on the whole game.

-- `line`: The line set by the sportsbook for this particular bet.
+- `line`: The line/handicap set by the sportsbook for this particular bet.
 In the case of a `total` or `spread` this will contain a float, otherwise it will be null.

 - `betOddsAmerican`: The odds of the individual bet